Permits for tour operators in parks

 You must apply for a permit before you want to start doing business in a park or a reserve.

-You must understand and follow all of the following:
+You must understand and follow the:

 Not all permit applications are successful.